To change your logo go to the 'Page Master' under the 'Design' menu

 You should certainly not miss a stroll around the upper village, particularly along Argyll Terrace with its neat terraced houses and garden plots separated by the road.
 The view down onto the bay with the bobbing boats on moorings is exquisite.

 Another attraction, for those who like the game, is the 9-hole golf course up on the cliffs above the town, overlooking the entrance to the Sound of Mull – stunning views to take your eye off the ball.
 You can walk around the course to above the lighthouse, then down a steep path to the shore and back along a path just above the shore that can be extremely muddy, through the woods to Tobermory.
-Or just do the lighthouse walk to and from Tobermory along the shore, past where there used to be bathing huts and even a sea bathing pool (in the first bay past the pier).
-In 2013 the Lighthouse Cottages were for sale but with no electricity and access really only be sea they may not have attracted huge interest.
+Or just do the Rubha nan Gall lighthouse walk to and from Tobermory along the shore, past where there used to be bathing huts and even a sea bathing pool (in the first bay past the pier).
+You can rent the Lighthouse keeper's cottages, sleeps six.
 And the walk to Aros park and around the lochan and back is an excellent one and a half hour saunter through lovely woods, with scenery.

 Finally, just why does the ensemble look so attractive (with the notable exception of the horizontal sign of the Co-op supermarket)?
 Probably because it was originally laid out from scratch in 1788 by the 'British Society for Extending the Fisheries and Improving the Sea Coast of the Kingdom'.
 A retreating Spanish galleon from the Armada had ended up here two centuries earlier, before mysteriously sinking into the deep mud of the bay, where it lies still, awaiting salvage despite many efforts over the years.
 In fact the bay had been well known as a safe anchorage for centuries, even though there was more or less no town or even a village, just a few houses: "..a very fine place for large ships; for it is sheltered from all winds, the ground good, and the depth moderate" (Mackenzie 1776) and "One of the most celebrated, and most frequented bays in the Highlands" (Knox 1786).
 The original town was built over a few years and still retains a wonderful sense of character and history.
 In fact, ironically, fishing never really took off here, Tobermory became more a centre for trade between the mainland and the outer islands, helped along by tourism right from early in the 19th century.
 It was not until the 1960s that the owner of the Mishnish decided to splash colour on to his grey building, so setting the multicolour trend of what you see today.